IBM/torc_py/README.md

 ### 3.2.
 Parallel map

-Equivalent to the previous example but this timie using the `map` function with default chunk size equal to 1.
+Equivalent to the previous example but this time using the `map` function with default chunk size equal to 1.

 ```python
 import torc